Wednesday, 5 November 2014

 What about so-called contradictions in the Bible?

-When ever you come across one of these contradictions, you should know that the contradiction does not come from God but is likely to be:
+Whenever we come across one of these contradictions, we should know that the contradiction does not come from God but is likely to be:

-1. A translation error - because of inaccurate translation from the original text (this is why you should preferably study the Word from a direct translation and stay away as much as possible from any interpreted translation);
+1. A translation error - because of inaccurate translation from the original text (this is why we should preferably study the Word from a direct translation and stay away as much as possible from bad translations);

 2. Interpretation error because of language and cultural specific circumstances or merely out of ignorance (see case below);